 Music listening task

-Musical stimuli were selected from the music pieces used by Proverbio and Manfrin (41).
+Musical stimuli were selected from the music pieces used by Proverbio and Manfrin [41].
 We selected 10 tonal music pieces and 10 atonal music pieces (Table 1).
 The choice to include both tonal and atonal compositions, along with pitch-shifted tonal pieces, was driven by the aim to elicit a broad spectrum of emotional responses and to account for individual variances in musical preferences and familiarity.
 In addition, for the tonal music pieces, two variations were made by changing the pitches to one half note higher and three half notes lower; then, a music piece was created by synthesizing them [42].
 Therefore, a total of 30 music pieces were used, including 10 tonal, 10 atonal, and 10 pitch-shifted tonal music pieces.

 Table 1.
 List of music used in the experiment.